world-class/REPL/modules/level_4/introduction_to_programming_i/README.md

 ### Tips & Tricks
 - Get familiar with finding precise coordinates in an image inside Brackets (text editor).
 - Practice all basic drawing functions with `p5.js` in the [online editor](https://editor.p5js.org/) before attempting to solve crimes.
-- You have a maximum number of three (3) attempts for each case: go ahead when you are pretty confident you are on the right path on your first attempt.
+- You have a maximum number of attempts for each case: go ahead when you are pretty confident you are on the right path on your first attempt.
+You will have to wait a certain amount of time (about 24 hours) before you can attempt to solve the crime again.

 ## Text editor
 The recommended text editor for this module is [Brackets](http://brackets.io/).
 More options available on the [free software page](../../../software/).